gvaldambrini/storybook-router/README.md

 The **first argument** is an object that you can use to extend the default behavior.
 Every time that a key in the object matches with a path Storybook will call the callback specified for the corresponding value with the destination path as argument.
-This way you can for example link stories together using the [`linkto` function](https://github.com/storybooks/storybook/tree/master/packages/addon-links).
+This way you can for example link stories together using the [`links` addons](https://github.com/storybooks/storybook/tree/master/addons/links) with the linkTo function.

 With react-router v3 the link keys need to be equal (`===`) to the history location of the performed action, with react-router v4 the match is performed using the [path-to-regexp module](https://www.npmjs.com/package/path-to-regexp) so you can also use parameter names and regexp within the link keys.

 The **second argument** is another object that depends on which version of react-router you are using.

 With react-router v3 you can specify the following object properties:
  * initialEntry, the starting history location [default `'/'`]